prody/ProDy/doc/examples/select/contacts.rst

 Input
 -------------------------------------------------------------------------------

-A PDB file that contains a protein-ligand complex or two PDB files containing protein and ligand separately.
+Structure of a protein-ligand complex in PDB format.
+Two PDB files containing protein and ligand separately are also accepted.

 Output
 -------------------------------------------------------------------------------